 Our Arabic program boasts world-class faculty who represent the diverse regions and dialects of the Arab world.
 Passionate about teaching the language and culture, our faculty go the extra mile to make classes both fun and educational.
 Our classes are tight-knit communities that students look forward to every day.

 Our program is growing!
-Currently, students can obtain a Minor in Arabic, but we proudly announce that starting Fall 2019, students will be able to major in Arabic.
+New Arabic Major and additional Major in Arabic for non-Arts & Sciences Students are now available.
 Join our “Arabic Family” at the U of A and have fun learning the language while preparing for an extraordinary career.

 Arab history and civilization are neither exclusively Arab nor Muslim.
 Cosmopolitan in nature, they included Arab Muslim and non-Muslim scholars who published in Arabic as well as figures from other cultures who chose Arabic as the language of their scholarship.